Policies - AM-005

 If the temporary assignment does not require the employee to be away from home over night, expenses for meals, lodging, and transportation will not be reimbursed except for those meals which fall under the One Day Meals policies.
 The employee may be reimbursed for mileage to and from the temporary work site.
 Mileage will be reimbursed at the rate specified in the Travel Policies - Personal Automobiles or, at the agency's discretion, an automobile may be provided from the Department of Administrative Services - Transportation Services Bureau.

-Electronic Funds Transfer - Effective January 1, 2008, all vendors receiving disbursement document payments of $50,000 or more should be paid electronically.
-Effective June 1, 2008 the amount was lowered to payments at $25,000 or more.
-Effective December 1, 2010 vendors receiving multiple payments a year are required to sign up for direct deposit (ACH payments).
-It is essential that agencies use the correct address book number when making payments to electronic vendors.
+Electronic Funds Transfer - Effective June 1, 2008, all vendors receiving disbursement document payments of $25,000 or more should be paid electronically.
+Effective December 1, 2010, vendors receiving multiple payments a year are required to sign up for direct deposit (ACH payments).
+It is essential that agencies use the correct address book number when making payments.
 It is also essential that all agencies include sufficient information in the remark field to allow the vendor to post the payment.
 Only the invoice number, amount field, and the remarks field will be transmitted with the payment to the bank and then to the vendor.
 The State of Nebraska ACH Enrollment Form is available from State Accounting.
-Agencies must utilize the updated form marked Version 10.14.2010.
+Agencies must use the updated form marked Version 12.2014.
 Agencies may contact firstname.lastname@example.org to request exceptions to this policy.
 Exceptions being granted are for payments going to entities that maintain bank accounts outside the territorial jurisdiction of the United States and Federal Government payments.
 Other exception requests will be handled on a case-by-case basis.

 21. Bank Accounts(7/2017)